Zino & Tommy

 Haim Zinovitch, a.k.a.
-ZINO, is a prominent and prolific musician in Israel.
+ZINO, is a musician in Israel.

-Zino is a pioneer and self-described chameleon.
 His music encompasses a wide variety of musical genres, from folk to rock to ambient/electronica.
-With his partner Tomer Biran (TOMMY), he also creates music for films, TV shows, and commercials, dominating the TV music market in Israel.
+With his partner Tomer Biran (TOMMY), he also creates music for films, TV shows, and commercials in Israel.
 Zinowitch was born of Russian and Moroccan descent.

 Early career

 He was always interested in different cultures and music, blending his love of folk and rock with Celtic, Scandinavian, and Romanian music, among other influences.
 His career began with a stint in a military band.
 Afterward, he collaborated with Israeli musicians on various compilations before recording The Gibberish Album in 1992.
 This "half circus, half musical" brought 115 musicians and singers from different cultures together on one stage to sing in gibberish—what Zino describes as "folk songs for an imaginary village."